wolframarnold/chromotype/doc/assets.md

 ## What happens when assets are modified in iPhoto?

-* Their EXIF content fingerprint will match, so the asset_uri.asset_id but not their content SHA fingerprint, so new thumbnails will be created.
+* ProtoAsset will find the prior asset because the URN::Exif will match the previous version of the image.

 ## What happens when a file is edited in place?